nursefly/braze-segment-debounce/README.md

 2.0](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/)
 and we don't recommend using the previous version of Analytics.js.

-`dedupePayloadSync` provides a full solution that integrates with the Analytics.js Source Middleware to dedupe data being before it is sent to the Braze destination.
+`debouncePayloadSync` provides a full solution that integrates with the Analytics.js Source Middleware to debounce data being before it is sent to the Braze destination.
 It stores previous payloads in `localStorage`, or a similar solution which you can override, and compares the `payload` provided by this middleware against the previous versions to only send new